KooAmon/FormatMenu/README.md

 - BorderForeground: DataType Int.
 This will be the Border Foreground Color.
 The default of 6 will be set if omitted.
 - MenuBackground: DataType Int.
 This will be the Menu Background Color.
 The default of 0 will be set if omitted.
 - MenuForeground: DataType Int.
 This will be the Menu Foreground Color.
 The default of 10 will be set if omitted.
+- Interactive: DataType bool.
+This will remove the Index numbers and display an arrow.
+The arrow can be moved by arrows and enter used to select
 ### Example JSON Object

 {